The Last Artifact

-But, in 2018 all this will change.
-This remarkable object will be resigned to history.
-It will be redefined.
+In 2018, this all changed.
+This remarkable object was resigned to history and redefined.
 The Last Artifact tells the story about how this artifact came to be, how it came to pass, and what the future holds.
 This is the story of The Last Artifact.

-Jacobsen, Watkins, and team are spending two years following teams of scientists from around the world as they seek to establish a new definition, weaving together a tale of historical ingenuity, international competition, and dogged determination.
+Jacobsen, Watkins, spent two years following teams of scientists from around the world as they seek to establish a new definition, weaving together a tale of historical ingenuity, international competition, and dogged determination.
 “If past experience is any judge, the implications for the future will be compelling.
 The last big revision in the definition of just one measurement unit, time, enabled the development of GPS, the Internet, and interstellar navigation,” said Watkins.

-Filming will culminate at the General Conference on Weights and Measures at the Palace of Versailles in France in November 2018, when delegates vote to redefine the weight of the world.
-“It will be a momentous moment not just for an unsung band of scientists, but for the entire world – which will be the better for it in ways we have yet to imagine,” said Jacobsen.
+Filming culminated at the General Conference on Weights and Measures at the Palace of Versailles in France in November 2018, when delegates voted to redefine the weight of the world.
+“It will be a momentous moment not just for an unsung band of scientists, but for the entire world – which will be the better for it in ways we have yet to imagine,” said Jacobsen speaking of the event.